Retirement interest only mortgages

 Can I get a retirement mortgage?

-- Income – you need to be able to prove you have a steady, reliable income that will more than cover the interest repayments on the retirement interest-only mortgage.
+- Income – you need to be able to prove you have a steady, reliable income that will more than cover the interest repayments on the mortgage

 You should also check if there are and penalties for switching away from your current lender and how much these would be.